 Today, she allows herself to feel and stay present with whatever arises within her until the stress and tension resolves on its own without her making anything happen.

-Top 5 Stress Management Tips for Women:
+Top 5 Stress Relief Tips for Women:

 1.Develop a Support System – Review and keep in mind what best brings you stress relief so you know what to do when stress builds up.